tsbinns/tsbinns.github.io/CV.md

       &mdash; Member
     </h4>
     <p class="CV-desc">
       As a member of the BNA I took full advantage of the Association’s activities, attending talks and symposia to broaden my understanding of various neuroscience topics.
-Furthermore, I contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin <a href="https://www.bna.org.uk/mediacentre/news/has-neuroscience-disproven-free-will/" target="_blank"><i class="fas fa-link"></i></a> <a href="/assets/documents/2020_Free_Will-BNA_Article.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a> allowing me to demonstrate and further hone my academic writing skills.
+Furthermore, I contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin <a href="https://www.bna.org.uk/mediacentre/news/has-neuroscience-disproven-free-will/" target="_blank"><i class="fa-solid fa-link"></i></a> <a href="/assets/documents/2020_Free_Will-BNA_Article.pdf" target="_blank"><i class="fa-solid fa-file-pdf"></i></a> allowing me to demonstrate and further hone my academic writing skills.
     </p>
 </div>